garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

 ## The encoder

-Now we can start creating the encoder part of the model which is in deed very similar to the one that I described [here](https://garcia-nacho.github.io/VAEs/) and that is indeed and adapted version of this one [here]()
+Now we can start creating the encoder part of the model which is in deed very similar to the one that I described [here](https://garcia-nacho.github.io/VAEs/) and that is indeed and adapted version of this one [here](https://tensorflow.rstudio.com/keras/articles/examples/variational_autoencoder.html).
+The encoder consists in a mixture of convolutional layers connected to a neural net to capture the features of the drawings.

 <pre><code>